These top hotel food promotions are must-haves in Singapore’s foodie calendar

 Fickle diners in Singapore are always looking for the latest dining experience.
 But there are also many of us who hanker for the same comfort fare or classic flavours.
-Fans of lobsters, durians, seafood and Penang hawker fare can revel in these popular food promotions that happen every year at the following hotels.

 All the hawkers are flown from Penang, and there are 12 stalls serving dishes a la minute.
 Popular items include Penang laksa comprising thick rice noodles steeped in a tangy tamarind fish-based broth, and topped with pineapple, cucumber, bunga kantan (torch ginger), and lashings of fresh hae-ko (prawn paste).
-There are also staples like Penang prawn mee whose soup comprises prawn heads, shells and pork ribs, and the famous char kway teow redolent of smoky wok hei.
+There are also staples like Penang prawn mee whose soup comprises prawn heads, shells, and pork ribs, and the famous char kway teow redolent of smoky wok hei.
 The Penang rendition uses thinner ‘kway teow’ rice noodles and lesser sweet dark soy sauce.
-Another popular Penang street food to tuck into is Oyster Omelette or ‘orh-jian’ – a mixture of plump oysters, eggs, and rice flour batter is tossed over high heat to achieve a crisp omelette.
+Another popular Penang street food to tuck into is Oyster Omelette or ‘orh-jian’ — a mixture of plump oysters, eggs, and rice flour batter is tossed over high heat to achieve a crisp omelette.

 For sweet treats, munch on ban chang kueh filled with ground peanuts and sugar — these pancakes are made in customised small round pans that result in crisp edges and a chewy soft interior.
 Finally cool down with ice kachang and chendol laced with fragrant coconut milk and rich gula Melaka syrup.